You might change who is registered as legal owner of a property for a number of reasons.

 - to register the property for the first time

-If only part of the registered title is being transferred, Form TP1 should be used instead.
+If only part of the registered title is being transferred (part of the property), Form TP1 should be used instead.

 Before transfer, you should check whether the property has been previously registered using the Land Registry’s Find A Property service.

 If it has, you should obtain an up-to-date official copy of the Register and check it for any issues that might make transfer more difficult.
 Restrictions such as restrictive covenants may limit how the property can be used or amended.
 Leasehold clauses may require the consent of the landlord.
 If there is a mortgage on the property, consent of the lender may be required.
 HM Land Registry gives further guidance.

 Completing Form TR1